tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

 More specifically, you should implment the following public functions in the bus class

-  * void UpdateBusData()  - called by the visualizer to instruct the bus object to populate the BusData struct with the latest information (see the file **data_structs.h** to determine what information the BusData struct stores.).
+  * `void UpdateBusData()`  - called by the visualizer to instruct the bus object to populate the BusData struct with the latest information (see the file **data_structs.h** to determine what information the BusData struct stores.).
 This a nontivial method, so we will outline its operation (which you have to implement), below.
-  * BusData GetBusData() - called by the visualizer to obtain the BusData struct.
+  * `BusData GetBusData()` - called by the visualizer to obtain the BusData struct.
-  * string GetName() const - called by the visualizer to get the name of the bus
+  * `string GetName() const` - called by the visualizer to get the name of the bus
-  * Stop * GetNextStop() - called by the visualizer to get the pointer to the bus's next stop
+  * `Stop * GetNextStop()` - called by the visualizer to get the pointer to the bus's next stop
-  * size_t GetNumPassengers() - called by the visualizer to get the current number of passengers on the bus
+  * `size_t GetNumPassengers()` - called by the visualizer to get the current number of passengers on the bus
-  * int GetCapacity() - called by the visualizer to get the maximum number of passengers that the bus can hold
+  * `int GetCapacity()` - called by the visualizer to get the maximum number of passengers that the bus can hold

-**Outline of UpdateBusData() operation - this method populates a BusData struct**
+**Outline of UpdateBusData() algorithm - this method populates a BusData struct**

-  1. You will need to make sure that you have a member variable BusData within the Bus class.
+_Make sure to include a member variable BusData within the Bus class._

-  2. Store the name of the bus in the the BusData id atttribute.
+  1. Store the name of the bus in the the BusData `id` atttribute.
-  3. get the current route
+  2. Use the current route to get the previous stop (on the current route).
+You will need to figure out a way (write a new function, etc.) to get the bus's previous stop.
-  4. get the previous stop on the current route.
-You will need to figure out a way (write a new function, or more) to get the busses previous stop.
+  3. Compute and store the average of the latitudes and longitudes belonging to the current and previous stops.
-  5. Compute and store the average of the latitudes and longitudes belonging to the Bus object's current and previous stop; then store them in the in the BusDsata position attribute.
+  4. Store the averages in the BusData `position` attribute.
 (This algorithm is somewhat clunky and not realistic.
-We may update this in the future)
+We may update this in the future.)
-  6. Populate the numPassengers and capacity attributes of the new attribute to store Bus Data.
+  5. Populate the `numPassengers` and `capacity` attributes within your BusData variable.

 Next you should implement the following public accessors and mutators in the route class

-  * string GetName() - called by the visualizer to get the name of the route
+  * `string GetName()` - called by the visualizer to get the name of the route
-  * list<Stop \*> GetStops() - called by the visualizer to get the route's list of Stop pointers
+  * `list<Stop \*> GetStops()` - called by the visualizer to get the route's list of Stop pointers
-  * void UpdateRouteData(); -   called by the visualizer to instruct the route object to populate the RouteData struct with the latest information (see the file **data_structs.h** to determine what information the RouteData struct stores.).
+  * `void UpdateRouteData()` -   called by the visualizer to instruct the route object to populate the RouteData struct with the latest information (see the file **data_structs.h** to determine what information the RouteData struct stores.).
 This a nontivial method, so we will outline its operation (which you have to implement), below.
-  * RouteData GetRouteData() - called by the visualizer to obtain the RouteData struct.
+  * `RouteData GetRouteData()` - called by the visualizer to obtain the RouteData struct.

- **Outline of UpdateRouteData() operation**
+ **Outline of UpdateRouteData() algorithm**

-  1. You will need to make sure that you have a member variable RouteData within the Bus class.
+ _Make sure to include a member variable RouteData within the Bus class.__

-  2. Store the name of the route in the RouteData id atttribute.
+  1. Store the name of the route in the RouteData `id` atttribute.
-  3. Create a vector that holds StopData structs
+  2. Create a vector that holds StopData structs.
-  4. Loop through the stops stored in the route object and do the following:
+  3. Loop through the Route's stops and do the following:
   - store the stop id, position (latitude and longitude), and the number of passengers at the stop in a temporary StopData struct
-  - store the data you copied into the temporary StopData struct in the vector of StopData structs you created in step 2 ("push_back")
+  - store the temporary StopData struct in the vector of StopData structs you created in step 2 (i.e. "push_back" the struct)
-  5. After the loop finishes, store the vector of StopData structs in the stops attribute of the Route class's new attribute to store Route Data.
+  4. After the loop finishes, store the vector of StopData structs in the `stops` attribute of the Route class's new attribute to store Route Data.

 **TEST THE FUNCTIONS YOU HAVE JUST CREATED**